Logitech International S.A. (NASDAQ:LOGI) Stake Lowered by AlphaCrest Capital Management LLC

 AlphaCrest Capital Management LLC reduced its stake in shares of Logitech International S.A.
 (NASDAQ:LOGI – Get Rating) by 22.9% during the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 17,013 shares of the technology company’s stock after selling 5,046 shares during the period.
 AlphaCrest Capital Management LLC’s holdings in Logitech International were worth $1,403,000 as of its most recent SEC filing.

+Several equities research analysts recently issued reports on the stock.
+Morgan Stanley lifted their price objective on shares of Logitech International from $74.00 to $75.00 and gave the company an “underweight” rating in a research note on Friday, March 4th.
+StockNews.com started coverage on shares of Logitech International in a research report on Thursday, March 31st.
+They set a “hold” rating for the company.
+Bank of America started coverage on shares of Logitech International in a research report on Thursday, March 24th.
+They set a “buy” rating and a $107.00 target price for the company.
+The Goldman Sachs Group raised shares of Logitech International from a “neutral” rating to a “buy” rating and set a $107.00 target price for the company in a research report on Monday, April 4th.
+Finally, Credit Suisse Group cut their target price on shares of Logitech International from CHF 114 to CHF 107 in a research report on Wednesday, January 26th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and seven have given a buy rating to the company’s stock.
+According to data from MarketBeat, Logitech International has a consensus rating of “Buy” and a consensus target price of $96.67.

-In other news, General Counsel Samantha Harnett sold 1,320 shares of the stock in a transaction on Monday, March 21st.
+In other news, General Counsel Samantha Harnett sold 1,320 shares of the company’s stock in a transaction that occurred on Monday, March 21st.
 The shares were sold at an average price of $74.24, for a total transaction of $97,996.80.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-0.60% of the stock is owned by corporate insiders.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+0.60% of the stock is currently owned by corporate insiders.

-Several analysts have weighed in on LOGI shares.
-Morgan Stanley upped their price objective on shares of Logitech International from $74.00 to $75.00 and gave the stock an “underweight” rating in a research note on Friday, March 4th.
-Wedbush upgraded shares of Logitech International from a “neutral” rating to an “outperform” rating and set a $90.00 target price on the stock in a research report on Tuesday, March 1st.
-Loop Capital upgraded shares of Logitech International from a “hold” rating to a “buy” rating and increased their price objective for the company from $80.00 to $110.00 in a report on Friday, March 4th.
-TheStreet lowered shares of Logitech International from a “b” rating to a “c+” rating in a report on Friday, April 29th.
-Finally, Bank of America initiated coverage on shares of Logitech International in a report on Thursday, March 24th.
-They issued a “buy” rating and a $107.00 price objective on the stock.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and seven have issued a buy rating to the stock.
-According to MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $96.67.

 Logitech International Profile (Get Rating)